 The trickiest part about having a successful, debt-free Christmas is making sure you budget enough this holiday season.

 But how do you know how much is enough?
 Just how much should you save for your holiday spending?

 I like to look back at my previous year’s spending to get a rough idea of how much I should save.
 But if you’d rather start fresh, a good estimate to aim for is 1.5% of your income.

 And keep in mind that while we tend to think of Christmas expenses in terms of presents for our family and friends, other holiday-related costs can sneak up on you and sabotage your budget if you don’t plan ahead.

-Here are some common holiday expenses to keep in mind as you make your debt-free Christmas savings plan.
+Here are some common holiday expenses to keep in mind as you make your debt-free Christmas spending and savings plan.

 Gifts and Presents

-Thinking about your gift budget means determining how much you want to spend and on who.
+Thinking about your gift budget means determining how much you want to spend and who you need Christmas gifts for.

 Put on your Santa hat and make a list of all the people you plan on giving gifts to, as well as people you might end up needing a gift for.

 People you may want to add to your gift list: